Qatar: The Master Mediator

 From its energy industry Qatar has accumulated massive surplus funds which it has been investing in the US, Europe, and other countries.
 It is therefore in its strategic interest to maintain good relationships with other countries to ensure continued access to future investment opportunities.
 Conflict mediation efforts provide Qatar with important recognition around the world and have helped it emerge as a middle power in the Middle East.
 Along the way, it has earned a few IOUs which will come in handy in any future difficult situations.

-The writer is a retired engineer based in Canada, and has a keen interest in Pakistan’s political affairs.
+The author is based in Canada and writes on international and political affairs.
 He can be reached at: zahid110@gmail.com